bwinant/asset-uploader-assignment/serverless/README.md

 Serverless Asset Uploader
 =========================

-Serverless asset uploader implementation using API Gateway, AWS Lambda and DynamoDB
+Serverless asset uploader implementation using API Gateway, AWS Lambda and DynamoDB for tracking asset state.

 ### Requirements

 - An AWS profile with proper permissions to create resources.